 BNSF Railway operates various facilities and equipment to support its transportation system, including its infrastructure and locomotives and freight cars.
-It also owns or leases other equipment to support rail operations, including containers, chassis and vehicles.
+It also owns or leases other equipment to support rail operations, such as vehicles.
 Support facilities for rail operations include yards and terminals throughout its rail network, system locomotive shops to perform locomotive servicing and maintenance, a centralized network operations center for train dispatching and network operations monitoring and management in Fort Worth, Texas, regional dispatching centers, computers, telecommunications equipment, signal systems and other support systems.
 Transfer facilities are maintained for rail-to-rail as well as intermodal transfer of containers, trailers and other freight traffic.
 These facilities include approximately 25 intermodal hubs located across the system.

-As of December 31, 2015, BNSF Railway owned or held under non-cancelable leases exceeding one year approximately 8,000 locomotives and 77,000 freight cars, in addition to maintenance of way and other equipment.
+As of December 31, 2016, BNSF Railway owned or held under non-cancelable leases exceeding one year approximately 8,000 locomotives and 72,000 freight cars, in addition to maintenance of way and other equipment.

-In the ordinary course of business, BNSF Railway incurs significant costs in repairing and maintaining its properties.
-In 2015, BNSF Railway recorded approximately \$2 billion in repairs and maintenance expense in the Consolidated Statements of Income.
+In the ordinary course of business, BNSF incurs significant costs in repairing and maintaining its properties.
+In 2016, BNSF recorded approximately \$2 billion in repairs and maintenance expense in the Consolidated Statements of Income.